walidbosso/Python-GUI/README.md

   - **wxPython**: Enabling platform-native interfaces for seamless interactions.
 - **XML Handling**: Utilizing XML for structured data storage and retrieval.
 - **SQLite Database (sqlite3)**: Managing the database for structured and efficient data storage.
+- **Django**: An example of a Mini project of a Full Stack web application.
 - **Pharmacy Management**: Customized functionalities for pharmacy-specific operations.

 ## Getting Started